New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bills stats and trends

-- In Buffalo's 14 games this year, it has eight wins against the spread.
+- Buffalo has eight wins against the spread in 14 games this season.

-- The Bills have been underdogs by 2.5 points or more two times this year and covered the spread once.
+- The Bills have been underdogs by 2.5 points or more two times this season and covered the spread once.

-- Buffalo's games this season have hit the over on seven of 14 set point totals (50%).
+- Buffalo's games this year have gone over the total in seven out of 14 opportunities (50%).

-- Buffalo is 8-2 against the spread and 8-2 overall when the team notches more than 16.2 points.
+- Buffalo is 8-2 against the spread and 8-2 overall when the team puts up more than 16.2 points.

-- Buffalo is 8-4 against the spread and 8-4 overall when the team churns out over 307.5 yards.
+- Buffalo is 8-4 against the spread and 8-4 overall when the team totals more than 307.5 yards.

-- The Bills have turned the ball over 19 times, eight fewer times than the Patriots have forced turnovers (27).
+- The Bills have 19 giveaways this season, while the Patriots have 27 takeaways.

 Home and road insights

-- At home this year, New England is 3-4 overall and 4-3 against the spread.
+- New England is 4-3 against the spread, and 3-4 overall, at home this season.

-- As 2.5-point favorites or greater at home, the Patriots are 3-2 ATS.

-- This season, in seven home games, New England has hit the over four times.
+- New England has hit the over in four of seven home games this year.

 - The average point total in Patriots home games this season is 45.4 points, 1.9 more than this outing's over/under (43.5).

-- This year on the road, Buffalo is 4-3 against the spread and 4-3 overall.
+- Buffalo is 4-3 overall, and 4-3 against the spread, in away games.

-- As 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.
+- This year, as 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.

-- This season, in four of seven away games Buffalo has gone over the total.
+- This year, in four of seven away games Buffalo has hit the over.

 Powered by Data Skrive.